curl/trurl/trurl.md

 According to RFC 3986, a space cannot legally be part of a URL.
 This option provides a best-effort to convert the provided string into a valid URL.

+## --as-idn

+Converts a punycode ASCII host name to its original International Domain Name in Unicode.
+If the host name is not using punycode then the original host name is used.

+## --curl

+Only accept URL schemes supported by libcurl.

 ## --default-port

 When set, trurl uses the scheme's default port number for URLs with a known